SZDRAGER/Brain-games/README.md

 * __brain-calc__

-You have to calculate aYou have to do addition, subtraction or multiplication of two random integers.
+You have to do addition, subtraction or multiplication of two random integers.

 ![brain-calc](/gif/brain-calc.gif)